ctruillet/KreGit/README.md

 ## Documentation and rapport

-To run our marvelous project, open your favorite terminal and write `make all` then `make run`.
+To run our marvelous project, open your favorite terminal and write
+`make all`
+then
+`make run`

 ## Contact